What Is Humulene Terpene? Aroma, Properties, Strains

 Humulene can be found in beer production responsible for the ‘hoppy’ taste with its important ingredient, hops containing both alpha-caryophyllene (humulene) which is an isomer of beta-caryophyllene.
 This terpene gives off the aromatic of an earthy and woody with a slight bitterness of taste.

-Similar to other types of terpenes found in cannabis plants, humulene has been anecdotally linked to potential advantages such as potentially inhibiting bacteria, anti-inflammatory effects, and anticancer properties.
+Similar to other types of terpenes found in cannabis plants, humulene has been studied in early research that looks at properties such as antibacterial and anti-inflammatory activity, along with some laboratory work on antitumor effects.
 It also comes with risks and side effects such as skin, eyes, and respiratory irritation.

-Cannabis lovers can find humulene terpene within some of these cannabis strains such as Love Affair, Candyland, and Headband.
+Humulene terpene appears in cannabis strains such as Love Affair, Candyland, and Headband.

 Explore More Cannabis Terpenes at Siam Green Co.com!